LennartFr/Blockchain-at-Galvanize/README.md

 6:20: Introduction to IBM Blockchain and Hyperledger:
 6:30: Lennart: Introduction of the labs.
 6:40: Coding starts.
-      Lab 1: Bringing up the Hyperledger Fabric
-      Lab 2: Let's run our first application in Hyperledger Fabric Lab 3: Let's write an app with the Hyperledger Composer!
+      Lab 1: Let's run our first application in Hyperledger Fabric Lab 2: Let's write an app with the Hyperledger Composer!
 8:00: Coding ends.
       Where do we go from here?
-      Lab 4: Decentralized Energy with Hyperledger composer 8:30: Event ends
+      Lab 3: Decentralized Energy with Hyperledger composer 8:30: Event ends
 ~~~